valterm/dilly-dalle/README.md

-# DILLY-DALLE: A Telegram Bot for Interacting with OpenAI's APIs
+# DILLY-DALLE

 ## Project Description

-DILLY-DALLE is a Telegram bot designed to interface with OpenAI's GPT and DALL-E APIs.
-Its primary function is image generation, leveraging the capabilities of the DALL-E model.
-This bot offers a unique interaction platform for users on Telegram to explore the potentials of AI-powered image creation and text-based AI interactions.

-## Features

--  **Image Generation**: Utilize DALL-E API to generate images based on user inputs.
+A telegram bot to interact with the DALL-E API to generate images and variations.

--  **Text Interaction**: Engage with GPT models for various text-based tasks.

--  **Telegram Integration**: Seamlessly handle user requests and interactions through the Telegram interface.

 ## Running the bot

-The bot is available in [docker hub](https://hub.docker.com/repository/docker/valtimalti/dilly-dalle/general).
+The bot is available in [docker hub](https://hub.docker.com/r/valtimalti/dilly-dalle).
 Please refer to the repositroy there for the latest image version - the bot is still in development, with no latest release right now.

 ```
 version: "3.9"